lee111may/gh-pages/index2.md

  <h2>Home Page</h2>

 <b>Use this library to find the most current and up to date document</b><p>
 This is a repository of all forms, manuals, documents and files required for the daily operation of IPS Logistics and HD Night.
-If you can't find what you are looking for, or if the document is outdated then please send and email to <a href="lmay@ipslogistics.com.au>Lee May</a></p>
+If you can't find what you are looking for, or if the document is outdated then please send and email to</p> <a href="lmay@ipslogistics.com.au>Lee May</a>

 </div>